 Hi!
 My name is Katie.
-You can read more about me here, but first, read below to find out what Hungry Runner is all about and how it can help you!
+You can read more about me and my story here, but first, read below to find out what Hungry Runner is all about and the tools and tips I’ll share so you can feel good about running and eating well!

 What Hungry Runner Is All About